-These corporate net income tax appeals concern the sourcing of sales receipts based on location of where the benefit of the services was received versus location of where the services are delivered.
+These corporate net income tax appeals concern the sourcing of sales receipts based on the location where the benefit of the services was received versus location of where the services are delivered.
 The taxpayer claims that its services are not delivered to cardholders or merchants but are instead delivered to banks and other third parties that participate in the Mastercard network.
 The parties are currently in settlement negotiations.
+Mastercard is reviewing a counteroffer from the Commonwealth.
 The Department of Revenue estimates that these appeals involve at least \$34 million.

 Nestle Purina PetCare Co. v.
 Commonwealth of Pennsylvania, Nos.
-363-365 FR 2020 (Pa.
+363-365 FR 2020; 183-184 F.R.
+2023; and 258-259 F.R.
+2024 (Pa.
 Commonwealth Ct.)

-These corporate net income tax appeals involve almost \$13 million.
+These corporate net income tax appeals involve almost \$30 million.
 The taxpayer argues that its sales for purposes of determining the sales factor numerator were overstated because the computation was done based on initial shipping destination rather than on the location of the sale to the customer.
 The taxpayer requests a refund based on reduction of the sales factor numerator because the reported numerator allegedly included receipts from sales with an ultimate destination outside Pennsylvania.
+Settlement discussions on the earlier dockets have not been productive to date.
+The taxpayer has not yet submitted a stipulation of facts.